This is the "Home" page of the "Direct / Persistent Linking to Electronic Resources" guide.

-Skip to Page Navigation
+Skip to Main Content

-Skip to Page Content
+Skip to main content

-Direct / Persistent Linking to Electronic Resources
+Direct / Persistent Linking to Electronic Resources: Home

 Introduction

-This guide provides information on how you can find, edit and insert permanent links from the Library's electronic resources directly into your course pages, Word and PowerPoint documents, emails, etc.
+This guide provides information on how you can find, edit and insert permanent links from the Library's licensed electronic resources directly into your course pages, Word and PowerPoint documents, emails, etc.

 Why do you need to do this?
 Two reasons: